Level/leveldown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v3.0.1

+If you're using node v10 you'll need at least `leveldown@2.0.1` to successfully compile.
+In addition, if you want prebuilt binaries you'll need at least `leveldown@3.0.1`.

 ## v3

 #### `.batch(array)` enforces objects